 Frequently Asked Questions

 What is Tenosynovial Giant Cell Tumor?

-Tenosynovial Giant Cell Tumors (TGCT) are a group of benign tumors that involve the synovium, bursae and/or tendon sheath.
+Tenosynovial Giant Cell Tumors (TGCT) are a group of non-cancerous (benign) tumors that involve the synovium, bursae and/or tendon sheath.
 Although benign, these tumors can grow and cause damage to surrounding tissues and structures inducing pain, swelling, and limitation of movement of the joint.
-Surgery is the main treatment option; however, these tumors tend to recur, particularly in pigmented villonodular synovitis (PVNS), a diffuse-type of TGCT.
+Surgery is the main treatment option; however, these tumors tend to recur, particularly in Pigmented Villonodular Synovitis (PVNS), a diffuse-type of TGCT.
 If untreated or if the tumor continually recurs, damage and degeneration may occur in the affected joint and surrounding tissues, which may cause significant disability.